-For 2021, the compensation committee maintained Dr. Pons' annual target bonus of 50% of his annual base salary.
-The annual target bonus target for each of our other NEOs, as a percentage of the NEO's base salary, remained at 40%.
+For 2022, the compensation committee increased Dr. Pons' annual target bonus to 55% of his annual base salary.
+The annual target bonus target for each of our other named executive officers (NEOs), as a percentage of the NEO's salary, remained at 40%.

-Bonuses for all employees, including our named executive officers, for the fiscal year ended December 31, 2021 were allocated from a bonus pool funded based on performance against a number of high-impact, cross-functional goals.
-The project goals related to specific programs, trials, and corporate progress.
-The cross-functional goals included goals related to business development, positioning for future growth, and development and other functional goals.
+Bonuses for all employees, including our NEOs, for the fiscal year ended December 31, 2022, were allocated from a bonus pool funded based on performance against a number of high-impact project and cross-functional goals.
+The project goals related to specific programs, trials and corporate progress.
+The cross-functional goals related to business development, positioning for future growth, and development and other functional goals.
 The combination of the project and cross-functional goals was intended to drive both specific technical achievement and continue to build the foundation for future company growth and advancements.